 3. Supervision

 Sponsoring teachers must ensure that students are adequately supervised and chaperoned by a responsible adult at all times during field trips.
 Whether paid staff or volunteers, chaperones are prohibited from drinking alcoholic beverages of any kind at any time during any field trip.
 All chaperones must be at least 21 years of age.
 Any chaperone who drives students must possess a valid driver’s license.
 Chaperones who drive students in private vehicles must possess adequate insurance coverage.
+Chaperones do not have any property right in or to a chaperone assignment.
+The school district may deny or terminate a chaperone assignment for any reason that is not unconstitutional or unlawful.
+The superintendent’s decision shall be final.

 4. Student Conduct